-Step 3: Bake the oiled cast iron pan in the oven
+Step 3: Reseason the cast iron pan in the oven

-First, place some aluminum foil on the bottom rack of your oven to catch any oil that drips off the pan.
-Then preheat your oven to 350 degrees.
+First, place some aluminum foil on the bottom rack of your oven just in case any oil drips off the pan (but it really shouldn’t because you don’t need that much oil).
+Then preheat your oven as hot as it goes – usually 450F.

-Place the oil coated cast iron skillet on the top oven rack.
-Be sure to place your skillet upside down inside of the 350 degrees preheated oven.
+Place the oil coated cast iron skillet upside down on the top oven rack.

 Tips and tricks for cooking with cast iron pans

 Go through this process to reseason a cast iron skillet whenever you notice that bits of cooked food are getting stuck to the pan or you notice grey colored spots.